-I phoned Vodafone this evening to terminate two of the lines that I’m not using.
-Whilst it was a nice swift experience getting through to a customer services adviser, I was astounded when he explained that I needed to send Vodafone an email.
+I phoned Vodafone customer service this evening to terminate two of the lines that I’m not using.
+Whilst it was a nice swift experience getting through to an adviser, I was astounded when he explained that I needed to send Vodafone an email.
 You can’t, it seems, actually talk to Vodafone about closing a line.
 You have to email.

 This is rather stupid, given I’d used up my flipping valuable time calling them.

 I duly sent an email with instructions.
 I marked it low priority.

 So my expectations weren’t met.
 But this was good enough.

 I then remembered I wanted to change the price plan on my car phone SIM.
 This is the SIM that sits in the Range Rover.
 We hardly ever use it.
 I saw that it was on a £28/month tariff that offered 900 minutes — useful for when I was driving a lot.
 I’m not doing that any more, so this can come down.
 Way down.